Need Help? Let's Talk

 Day 02: Exploration day and hiking

-An hour’s walk from the resort takes you to the top of Siddha Baba Hill.
-It is at 1,550 meters, from where you will see a 360-degree stunning view of the surroundings.
+An hour’s walk from the resort takes you to the top of Siddha Baba Hill, at 1,550 meters, from where you will see a 360-degree view of the surroundings.
 Many other short trails will present you with adventurous experiences.
 The tails are not so tricky.

 Yet, they all have their own identity and live together in harmony.
-They take part in each other cultures and traditions.
-Talking about culture & tradition, this village will offer you a chance to experience several different norms, values, and festivals simultaneously.
+They participate in each other’s cultures and traditions.
+Talking about culture and tradition, this village will offer you a chance to experience several different norms, values, and festivals simultaneously.

 03